GraceInAuburn/ninja-announcements/readme.txt

 We are contemplating adding many features to future versions of the Ninja Announcements plugin.
 This is a non-exhaustive list:

-	* Currently, the widget location is not as robust as we would like it to be.
-Future versions will improve upon the widget display location.
 	* Announcement previews
 	* Multiple widget announcements
 	* Multi-site network activation